the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-data.md

 Such dynamic processes are excellent and beneficial for science as they ensure that data is usable and up-to-date, but they can be confusing if they are not adequately documented.
 If a dataset that is the basis for computing a scientific result changes without version control, reproducibility can be threatened: results may become invalid, or scripts that are based on file names that change between versions can break.
-Especially if original data gets replaced with new data with no version control in place, the original results of the analysis may not be reproduced.
+Especially if original data gets replaced with new data without version control in place, the original results of the analysis may not be reproduced.
 Therefore, version controlling data and other large files in a similar way to version controlling code or manuscripts can help ensure the reproducibility of a project and capture the provenance of results;
 that is "the precise subset and version of data a set of result originates from".
 Together with all other components of a research project, data identified in precise versions is part of the research outcome.